Childhood rashes

 Call 111 if you think your child has meningitis.

-Highly infectious diseases such as measles and chickenpox also cause a rash.
-If you think your child has either of these it’s best to see your GP.
+Highly infectious diseases, eg, measles and chickenpox, also cause a rash.
+If you think your child has either of these it’s best to contact your medical centre.

-Rashes caused by chronic conditions such as eczema, psoriasis or allergies need ongoing support and treatment, which is also best managed by your GP.
+Rashes caused by chronic conditions (eg, eczema, psoriasis or allergies) need ongoing support and treatment, which is also best managed by your healthcare provider.

-Some rashes such as ringworm, scabies and hives can be treated with over-the-counter medications from your pharmacy.
-In some cases, you may not need to see your GP unless your child is under two or the rash doesn’t get better with non-prescription medicines.
+Some rashes (eg, ringworm, scabies and hives) can be treated with over-the-counter medicines from your pharmacy.
+In some cases, you may not need to see your healthcare provider unless your child is under 2 years of age or the rash doesn’t get better with non-prescription medicines.

 If your child is eating and drinking, and generally seems okay, often the best treatment is to be at home.
 Make sure they drink lots of fluids and get plenty of rest.